-The following describes how Auto Shutter works while used in combination with Continuous Shutter (page 37).
+The following describes how Auto Shutter works while used in combination with Continuous Shutter (page 63).

 With CS: Normal Speed CS, CS: 4 fps, and CS: 10 fps The camera will go back into Auto Shutter standby and be ready to shoot again each time it is triggered.
-To stop an ongoing Continuous Shutter operation, press [SET].
+To stop an ongoing Continuous Shutter operation, wait until " Auto" is flashing on the monitor screen, and then press [SET].
 With CS: Flash 3 continuous shutter images will be shot with flash when Auto Shutter is triggered.